-37.40.1421 HOME AND COMMUNITY-BASED SERVICES FOR ELDERLY AND PHYSICALLY DISABLED PERSONS: COST OF PLAN OF CARE SERVICE PLAN (1) In order to maintain the program cost within the appropriated monies, the
+37.40.1421 HOME AND COMMUNITY-BASED SERVICES FOR ELDERLY AND PHYSICALLY DISABLED PERSONS: COST OF PLAN OF CARE SERVICE PLAN (1) In order to maintain the program cost within the appropriated monies, the cost of plans of care service plans for recipients may be limited by the department collectively and individually.

-- PLAN (1) In order to maintain the program cost within the appropriated monies, the cost of plans of care service plans for recipients may be limited by the department collectively and individually. - (2) remains the same. - (3) The total cost of services provided under a plan of care service plan to a recipient for an individual may exceed the maximum amount set by the department if authorized by the department based on the department's determination that one or more of the following circumstances is applicable: - (a) through (d) remain the same. - (4) The cost of services to be provided under a plan of care service plan is determined prior to implementation of the proposed plan of care and may be revised as necessary after implementation. - (5) A cost determination for the services provided under a plan of care service plan may be made at any time that there is a significant revision in the plan of care service plan. - (6) The provider reimbursement rate for a covered service for home and community-based services for elderly and physically disabled persons, except as otherwise provided in ARM 37.40.1415, is stated in the department's fee schedule adopted and effective at [New Rule I].
-These fees are calculated based on: - (a) the biennial legislative appropriation; and - (b) the estimated demand for covered services during the biennium.
+(3) The total cost of services provided under a plan of care service plan to a recipient for an individual may exceed the maximum amount set by the department if authorized by the department based on the department's determination that one or more of the following circumstances is applicable:

+(a) through (d) remain the same.

+(4) The cost of services to be provided under a plan of care service plan is determined prior to implementation of the proposed plan of care and may be revised as necessary after implementation.

+(5) A cost determination for the services provided under a plan of care service plan may be made at any time that there is a significant revision in the plan of care service plan.

+(6) The provider reimbursement rate for a covered service for home and community-based services for elderly and physically disabled persons, except as otherwise provided in ARM 37.40.1415, is stated in the department's fee schedule adopted and effective at [New Rule I].
+These fees are calculated based on:

+(a) the biennial legislative appropriation; and

+(b) the estimated demand for covered services during the biennium.

-AUTH: 53-2-201, 53-6-101, 53-6-113, 53-6-402, MCA
+AUTH: 53-2-201, 53-6-101, 53-6-113, 53-6-402, MCA IMP: 53-2-201, 53-6-101, 53-6-402, MCA